We prepared a quick brief of how to use our mockups. Here you can also see what you can do with them!

 The contrast and brightness of the Highlights layer are best controlled with the use of Levels.

-The packaging subgroup usually has a Clipping Mask layer pasted in.
-It contains the information on the packaging color.
+In the same group where highlights layer is, you can find the layer with color information.
 By clicking it, you can easily and quickly change the color of your packaging.

-In the case of some Mock-ups, you can separately change the color of the bottle and of the liquid inside it.
+In the case of some mock-ups, you can separately change the color of the bottle, cap, closure and even the liquid inside it.

 The last layers that we need to discuss are the Shadows and Background Color group.